Why You Wouldn’t Buy a UK Property Right Now!

 A Look at the Current State of Play

 Never buy when it is high.
 This maxim has existed within the investment sector for countless decades and it is just as true in present times.
-According to a report release by Halifax in January 2020, the average price for a home in the United Kingdom stood at a staggering £238,963 pounds.
+According to a report released by Halifax in January 2020, the average price for a home in the United Kingdom stood at a staggering £238,963 pounds.
 Would you ever become involved with an investment that is at an all-time high only for its value to drop off in the not-so-distant future?
 Of course not.
 This is one of the major reasons why a growing number of experts believe that the property bubble is set to burst sooner as opposed to later.
 Those who wish to avert risk should therefore think about holding off for the time being.

 The Role of Economic Growth